 LEFT: Returns the specified number of characters starting from the left-most character in the text string.

-Let’s take an example to understand how to select the first 5 character from another cell.
+Let’s take an example to understand how to select the first 5 characters from another cell.

 Example 1: I have a list of email addresses in column A. The username is the first 5 characters of the email addresses.

-To separate the first 5 character from the list follow the below mentioned steps:-
+To separate the first 5 characters from the list, follow the below mentioned steps:-

-This means that the “comma” is located at the 5 position in the text string, starting from the left-most character.
+This means that the “comma” is located at the 5 positions in the text string, starting from the left-most character.